microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/ExperimentalFeatures.md

 # Experimental feature guidelines
 ### Experimental code should live in a separate folder
+Experimental code should go into a top-level experimental folder followed by the experimental feature name.
+For example, if trying to contribute a new feature FooBar, put code in the following:

+- Example scenes, scripts go into `MRTK.Examples/Experimental/FooBar/`
+- Component scripts, prefabs go into `MRTK.SDK/Experimental/FooBar/`
+- Component inspectors go into `MRTK.SDK/Inspectors/Experimental/FooBar`

- Make sure to mirror the same folder structure of MRTK.
-[You can use the following PR as an example](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/4532).
+When using sub-folders under the experimental feature name, try to mirror the same folder structure of MRTK.

-In that PR the experimental code went into:
-`MRTK.SDK/Experimental/Features/Utilities/Solvers/HandConstraintPalmUp.cs`

-The example scene went into:
-`MRTK.Examples/Experimental/HandTracking/Scenes/HandBasedMenuExample.unity`
+For example, solvers would go under `MRTK.SDK/Experimental/FooBar/Features/Utilities/Solvers/FooBarSolver.cs`

+Keep scenes in a scene folder near the top: `MRTK.Examples/Experimental/FooBar/Scenes/FooBarExample.unity`

 > [!NOTE]
 > We considered not having a single Experimental root folder and instead putting Experimental under say `MRTK.Examples/HandTracking/Scenes/Experimental/HandBasedMenuExample.unity`.
 We decided to go with folders at the base to make the experimental features easier to discover.